 Sailing knots is a term used to measure the speed of the wind on a boat.
 But like many things in sailing, the term sailing knots has an exciting legacy.

 In ancient times, to measure the speed of the boat, the sailors would use a rope, and they would tie the rope into knots so they could count how many knots they were traveling when they counted the knots from the bow to the stern of the boat.
 The counting of the knots would help the sailors to determine the speed they were going and how fast they were traveling.

 One knot began to equal one nautical mile.
 So if a sailboat traveled at 15 knots, it traveled at 15 nautical miles in one hour.

-Sailing Knots Are Used For Measuring Speed For Sail Boats
+Sailing Knots Are Used For Measuring the Speed For Sail Boats

-Sailing knots are used to measure speed for sailboats and other boats.
+Sailing knots are used to measure the speed of sailboats and other boats.
 One knot equals about one nautical mile or 1.15078 miles or 1.852 kilometers on land.

 The Historical Reason We Use The Term Sailing Knots